 1. Identify the source of any resistance

-Whether a change has come to you as a shock or not, you’ll probably feel some resistance.
-We love the cosiness of our comfort zones and it’s natural to be apprehensive about leaving it, especially when the change is sudden and out of your hands.
+Whether a change has come to you as a shock or not, you’ll probably feel resistance to it.
+We love the cosiness of our comfort zones and it’s natural to be apprehensive about leaving it, especially when change is sudden and out of your hands.

 So, when you find yourself having an emotional reaction to change, ask yourself where it’s coming from.
 I find journaling or talking it out with someone you trust to be great ways to do this if you struggle to find it on your own.
-Once you’ve identified the source, you can begin to separate your underlying issue from the situation and start to deal with it separately.
+Usually, the place our reaction is coming from is an underlying issue that’s very different from the change we see happening.
+It might be a fear or memories of an old wound.
+Once you’ve identified the source, you can begin to separate your underlying issue from the situation and start to deal with them separately.

 2. Write your own story

 Shooting an arrow is pretty difficult, but it’s much easier once you know where you’re aiming.
-Then you can prepare your aim, check the angle and pull the shot back as far as it needs.
+Prepare your aim, check the angle and pull the shot back as far as it needs.
 This is the same with change.
 It’s overwhelming to face, but if you know where you’re going in the grand scheme of things, it’s easier to work the change into the picture.
 This is honestly one of the best things you can do to learn how to embrace change.

 3. Choose to see the benefit in pain

-One exercise you can use for this is to start noting lessons down.
+One exercise you can use for this is to start noting lessons/benefits down when they happen.
 When any kind of change or rough situation approaches you, note down the lesson or the positive from the situation.
 Even if it’s tiny, note it down.
 With this habit, you task your brain with searching immediately for the positive, so eventually, you’ll do it automatically.

-But this isn’t blind optimism.
-It’s also really important to take the time you need to accept and (and if necessary, forgive) the change for whatever you’ve lost and thank it for what it’s brought to you.
-Once you’ve accepted the negativity as what it is, you can ask yourself with a clear head how you’re going to move forward and enjoy the positives.
+This isn’t blind optimism.
+It’s also really important to take the time you need to accept and (and if necessary, forgive) the change for whatever you’ve lost, but it’s can help too to thank it for what it’s brought to you.
+Once you’ve accepted the negatives for what they are, you can ask yourself with a clear head how you’re going to move forward and enjoy the positives.

 4. Make change yourself

-Like we said at the start, change is a catalyst for development; encouraging and even orchestrating it yourself can improve your ability to deal with and thrive in times of change.
+Like we said at the start, change is a catalyst for development, but it doesn’t have to always happen outside of your control.
+Encouraging and even orchestrating change will improve your ability to deal with and thrive in times of uncertainty.
 The more frequently you leave the safety of your comfort zone, the more frequently you push your own boundaries, and the more confident you’ll become in your ability to.

 You’re not 100% in control, but that doesn’t mean you’re out of control, either.

-Routinely mix things up, recognise parts of yourself and your lifestyle that you’d like tho work on and tackle them.
-The more you provide to yourself that you can do it, the better at it you’ll be.
+Routinely mix things up, recognise parts of yourself and your lifestyle that you’d like to work on and tackle them.
+The more you prove to yourself that you can do it, the better at it you’ll be.

 There you have it, my guide on how to embrace change in four steps.
-Change is always around the corner so the happier you are to see it when it approaches, the better.
 In the words of Napoleon Hill, “Every adversity, every failure, every heartache carries with it the seed of an equal or greater benefit”.
 Trust the world and take it headfirst – you’ve got this.